On toric and toroidal foliations: Singularities of toric and toroidal foliated pairs

-\end{definition} \begin{remark} \begin{enumerate} \item Our definition is the same as the one in \cite[Section 3.2]{ambro2021positivity} when $\cF$ is algebraically integrable. \item Let $\cF$ be a corank one foliation on a normal variety $X$.
+\begin{remark} \begin{enumerate} \item When $\cF$ is an algebraically integrable toric foliation, our definition is slightly weaker than the one in \cite[Definition 2.17]{das2023acc} as we do not have any requirement on the base of the morphism that induces $\cF$. \item Let $\cF$ be a corank one foliation on a normal variety $X$.
 Our definition for a foliated log smooth pair is different from \cite[Definition 3.1]{CS}, which requires $X$ to be smooth.
 Also, when $X$ is smooth, our definition requires $\mc F$ to have simple singularities of type 1, while loc. cit. allows type 2. \end{enumerate} \end{remark}